drupal-graphql-compose/documentation/features/layout-paragraphs.md

 <!-- tabs:end -->

-So in the above we can see that:
+So in the above you can see that:

-- We have a `ParagraphSection` with an id of `2b3af800-9e37-4dc4-9db8-e8e3caf665ee`
+- You have a `ParagraphSection` with an id of `2b3af800-9e37-4dc4-9db8-e8e3caf665ee`

   - It has a layout of `layout_twocol`
   - It has no position, as it's not nested within another Paragraph.

-- We have a `ParagraphText`
+- You have a `ParagraphText`

   - It has no layout
   - It's parent is `2b3af800-9e37-4dc4-9db8-e8e3caf665ee` and it's region is `left`

-- We have a `ParagraphMedia`
+- You have a `ParagraphMedia`
   - It has no layout
   - It's parent is `2b3af800-9e37-4dc4-9db8-e8e3caf665ee` and it's region is `right`